 We hope that these small improvements will help to give you more flexibility in the way you respond to bounces.
 What’s next for webhooks?
 We still plan to release a webhook for delivery events this quarter, which is another feature many of you have asked for.

 In addition to all of this, I’m very interested in how our customers use webhooks, and how we could make them work better for you.
-If you’re willing to talk to me about your use cases for webhooks, please set up some time for a quick chat, or send me an email to firstname.lastname@example.org.
+If you’re willing to talk to us about your use cases for webhooks, please send us an email to firstname.lastname@example.org.